 Wilmar and its suppliers should respond to all forms of child exploitation and child abuse swiftly and appropriately from when these are made known.
-Suppliers and contractors should develop an approach to protect children from sexual exploitation and abuse through mandatory vetting of all employees and the provision of training on the prevention of exploitation and abuse developed with child rights experts / organisations.
+Suppliers and contractors should develop an approach to protect children from sexual exploitation and abuse through mandatory vetting of all employees and the provision of training on the prevention of exploitation and abuse developed with

+19 UNICEF, Situation Analysis of Women and Children in Malaysia child rights experts / organisations.
 In addition, suppliers must cooperate with investigations teams and law enforcement officials when child victims and witnesses are involved.